 2019 Iowa All-State

-Beyond trumpet performance, Michael has established himself as a versatile musician.
-He has worked as a tenor section leader and soloist at South Congregational Church in Hartford, First Church of Christ in Wethersfield, and currently at the Church of St. Peter Claver in West Hartford, adding to his experience as an ensemble musician.
+Beyond trumpet performance, Michael has established himself as a versatile singer.
+He currently is a tenor section leader and soloist at First Church of Christ in Wethersfield, and has worked as a tenor section leader and soloist at South Congregational Church in Hartford and Church of St. Peter Claver in West Hartford.
+He also sings with the chamber choir Voce.

 When not surrounded by music, he loves being surrounded by the second-best thing: nature.
 He enjoys exploring walkable and transit-friendly cities, running outside, cooking a mean and hearty Vietnamese pho, and spending time with his family of 12: his siblings Rachel, Abraham, Martha, Joanna, Michal, and Abigail; his mother and father; and dogs Bambi, Harley, and Java.